 The APA elaborated that under the ADHD banner there are actually three distinct types of the illness - the hyperactive/impulsive type, the inattentive type or a type that features characteristics of both.
 Symptoms vary between each subdivision, with the hyperactive/impulsive form obviously characterized more by symptoms of hyperactivity and impulsive behavior, and the inattentive type more defined by struggles with concentration.
-In general terms, however, there are multiple symptoms that can indicate the presence of ADHD.
+However, there are multiple symptoms that can indicate the presence of ADHD which can differ depending on when the patient is diagnosed.
 Trouble concentrating, difficulty sitting still and being easily distracted are all common signs, but so are less obvious symptoms such as depression, anxiety, feelings of strong emotion and daydreaming, Healthline explained.
 The later four symptoms tend to be more common in girls.

 ADHD is usually diagnosed after patients exhibit certain symptoms for an extended period of time, the APA detailed.
 A diagnosis is made after a formal evaluation from a primary care provider - it is not possible to diagnose the condition via lab testing.
 In terms of treatment, the U.S. Centers for Disease Control explained that the condition is typically managed, especially for children, with a combination of medication and behavior therapy.

 Apps that can make a positive difference